your description goes here

 • Infestation of fleas, worms or other parasites.

-There can be many other causes, but this should be a long enough list to get you thinking of what might be creating your cats stress or anxiety, and making yours a very nervous, depressed or scared cat.
+There can be many other causes, but this should be a long enough list to get you thinking about what might be creating your cats stress or anxiety, causing tham to be a nervous, depressed or scared cat.

-In extreme cases medication may be necessary and your vet is best placed to advice about this.
+In extreme cases prescribed medication may be necessary and your vet is best placed to advise about this.

 Alternative therapies such as homeopathy and plant essences can be tried, and special cat behavior training techniques can be used, but these need to be taught by a specialist.